BOARD OF DIRECTORS

 Director and CEO

-Nancy Noble is the Director and CEO of the Nova Scotia Art Gallery in Halifax (NS).
+Nancy Noble is the Director and CEO of the Art Gallery of Nova Scotia in Halifax (NS).
 Previous to her appointment in September 2016, Nancy led, as CEO, the Museum of Vancouver Museum through transformative change including the creation of a new vision, values, direction and brand.
 This has led to numerous awards from within and outside the museum community.
 Nancy has worked extensively in museums in Canada for over 25 years.
 She moved to Vancouver from Winnipeg, where she was Director of Research, Collections and Programs at the Manitoba Museum.
 Nancy has a Bachelor of Arts (History) from the University of Saskatchewan and a Masters of Arts (Museums Studies) from Leicester University.
 She has been active in numerous arts and cultural organizations over the years and currently sits on the Greater Vancouver Society to Bridge Arts and Community and is a member of the School of Architecture and Landscape Architecture’s (UBC) Advisory Board.